noris-network/koris/README.rst

         -h, --help   show this help message and exit --force, -f

-4. Koris creates the proper security groups needed for a working cluster.
+4. Kiosk creates the proper security groups needed for a working cluster.
 However, if you are a building a cluster for a customer which has cloud-connect and needs BGP communication, add correct security rules in OpenStack: